techfolios/template-old/projects/project-soulquest.md

 -ncurses

 Game Lore
--The Player’s wife died in a fire and tried to bring back her soul with a somewhat sketchy ritual.
-The ritual is a trap and a demon has trapped you in its dungeon.
-You must fight your way to the demon, defeat it, and reclaim your wife.
+-The Player’s wife died in a fire and tried to bring back her soul with a somewhat sketchy ritual -The ritual is a trap and a demon has trapped you in its dungeon -You must fight your way to the demon, defeat it, and reclaim your wife

 Game Features
 -A variety of ways to slay your enemies (i.e. weapon types and spells)